-I was at a Fair with my family in Amersfoort ( The Netherlands), we watched the landing on the moon at a big screen at the Fair.
-I remember even though I was only 7 at the time their was a huge BUZZ about it, I personally never forget that moment in time 🙂
+I was at a Fair with my family in Amersfoort (The Netherlands), we watched the landing on the moon at a big screen at the Fair.
+I remember even though I was only 7 at the time there was a huge BUZZ about it, I personally never forget that moment in time 🙂

 VICTOR SUNSTAR astronomer

-My first wife ( now ex ) n I were in an apartment in Phoenix Arizona watching on our black and white TV… Meant mucho to me cause ever since HS I had been following all NASA flights including one time — listening to Mercury flights on a small rocket shaped crystal radio…
+My first wife (now ex ) and I were in an apartment in Phoenix Arizona watching on our black and white TV… Meant much to me cause ever since HS I had been following all NASA flights including one time — listening to Mercury flights on a small rocket shaped crystal radio…

 Jon Paul Sank